Share this Position Paper:

 Dry cleaning solvent that’s not chemically inert

 The second reason is that perchloroethylene (aka “perc”), synthetic petroleum and formaldehyde dibutyl acetal – the dry cleaning solvents used by 95% of all cleaners – are not chemically inert.
-This means that these dry cleaning solvents react chemically with the dyes in your garments.
+This means that these dry cleaning solvents could chemically react with the dyes or pigments in your garments.

 The result?